 I must point out that not all toxic relationships are destructive.
 There are many reasons we encounter toxic people.
-A common reason being the mirror effect.
+A common reason being the Mirror of the Empath Effect.
 Certain encounters act as a mirror and show us weaknesses or issues we need to resolve within ourselves.

 We all learn from the bad situations presented in life.
 Yet if the same emotional scenarios keep playing out no one is gaining, learning or growing from the situation and it is time to cut the chord.

 Once you have learned from an experience you don’t need to re-learn it over and over.
 You may learn from bad experiences, but you don’t need to keep experiencing other people’s negativity to grow.